 Startup and Franchise Loans

 Startups may rely on CDFIs, microloans, or online lenders since they often lack the history banks require.
 Franchise loans leverage brand strength and usually come with packages tailored to new franchisees.
+Startup loans give new business owners the capital they need to launch and grow when traditional banks may not approve early-stage companies.

 Export Working Capital